jcam1/JPYCv2/README.md

 - Implementation
 UUPS's implementation includes the `upgradeTo` function by inheritting `UUPSUpgradeable`   contract.
 Then we can upgrade the implementation contract by calling the `upgradeTo` function.

-### Diamond(EIP2535)
-EIP2535, which is called "Diamonds" by the author, is a standard for creating modular smart contract systems that can be extended after deployment.
-Itself is quite powerful and vasatile but considering that it is not enoughly battle-tested we discarded this pattern.

-### We went with UUPS proxy pattern
-In light of the current condition, we were hesitating between UUPS parxy and Transparent proxy patterns.
-In the end, With the reasons below, we've chosen UUPS pattern.
-- More simplicity in Proxy
-- Less gas fee for user
-- Higher flexibility for upgradeability
-- Recommended by openzeppelin team
 ### Explanation of UUPS contract
 https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/proxy